gncnpk/OmegleToolkit/README.md

 * User-defined Country blacklist (video only) (Geolocation)

 ## Geolocation
-Please obtain a API key from https://ipgeolocation.io/ for geolocation features to work.
+Please obtain a API key from https://ipgeolocation.io/ and enter the API key on Omegle for geolocation features to work.

 ## To-Do
 * Brainstorm more ideas